ovotech/comms-deduplication/README.md

 ## How to configure it

 A `processorId` need to be assigned to each instance of this library.
-It will univoque identify the processor.
-If two services have the same `processorId` it likely means they are two instance of the same service.
+It will uniquely identify the processor.
+If two services have the same `processorId` it likely means they are two instances of the same service.

 We need to know the max amount of time the process will take (`maxProcessingTime` in the config).
-Any process that take more than this amount of time will be considered death.
+Any process that take more than this amount of time will be considered dead.

 ## How does it work